allylikesu/mpd-display/README.md

 ![image](img/background2.png)
 5. Open this link in your browser.
 Right click and save it to the `artists/` folder as `<lowercase artist name>.jpg`

+### Artist name parsing
+In order to display the correct image, this program parses the first artist in the song's artist metadata.
+There are multiple ways used to separate artist names in this metadata, and improperly parsing this data can cause the program to search for the wrong image file.
+Current delimeters used are `, `, `/`, and ` & `.
+If you encounter issues due to your files using a different format, please open an issue.